-A desiccant cartridge is inserted into the side of the AV Module.
+A desiccant cartridge is inserted into the side of the 2110 Module.
 The cartridge is filled with silica gel beads that will indicate when they are saturated.
-When dry, the beads are yellow or blue.
-As the desiccant becomes saturated, the humidity levels will increase and the beads turn green or pink.
-If the entire length of the desiccant cartridge turns green or pink, the reference air is no longer adequately protected and the desiccant must be replaced.
+When dry, the beads are blue.
+As the desiccant becomes saturated, the humidity levels will increase and the beads turn pink.
+If the entire length of the desiccant cartridge turns pink, the interior is no longer adequately protected and the desiccant must be replaced.
 Refer to section 6.4 for replacement instructions.